- •

 Bring luggage with you on the ferry to Tinos

-You can generally bring your luggage for free when traveling from Athens to Tinos.
+You can generally bring your luggage for free when traveling from Athens (All Ports) to Tinos.

 Luggage Allowance: Most ferry companies permit 1 piece of luggage weighing up to 50 kg per person.
 However, this can vary by company or ferry vessel.
 Per ferry:

-- BLUE STAR PAROS, CHAMPIONS LEAGUE JET 2, WORLDCHAMPION JET, ANDROS KING, ANDROS QUEEN, CHAMPION JET 1, EKATERINI P., FAST FERRIES ANDROS, GOLDEN PRINCESS, SUPEREXPRESS, SUPERFERRY, SUPERRUNNER JET, TERA JET, TERA JET 2, THEOLOGOS P: Up to 50kg per passenger.
+- BLUE STAR MYCONOS, BLUE STAR PAROS, CHAMPIONS LEAGUE JET 1, CHAMPIONS LEAGUE JET 2, WORLDCHAMPION JET, ANDROS KING, ANDROS QUEEN, EKATERINI P., FAST FERRIES ANDROS, GOLDEN PRINCESS, HYPERSPEED JET 4, SUPEREXPRESS, SUPERFERRY, SUPERRUNNER JET, TERA JET, TERA JET 2, THEOLOGOS P: Up to 50kg per passenger.

 You are advised to label your luggage clearly and make sure to place it in designated storage areas when boarding.
 For any oversized or additional luggage, extra fees may apply, depending on the ferry company.